Candida Martinelli's Italophile Site

 burial and royal honors, but more about that in the next section.

-And what of little Caterina?
+And what of little Caterina at this time?
 Caterina's great-uncle, Pope Clement VII,

 married her